In the realm of full-size SUVs, the Ford Expedition stands tall as a dependable workhorse. But not all model years are created equal.

 - A beefier 5.4L SOHC V8 pushing 300 hp and a meaty 365 lb-ft of torque

-Both came mated to a 4-speed automatic, promising smooth shifts and sufficient response.
+Both came mated to a 4-speed automatic, promising seamless shifts and adequate response.

 Fuel economy was still nothing to brag about – 12 mpg city and 17 highway.
 But hey, you don’t purchase an Expedition to save on gas, right?